 - 1/4 teaspoon sea salt

-- ½ cup dairy free chocolate chips (can sub with cacao nibs for an ultra healthy version)
+- ½ cup dairy free chocolate chips (can sub with dark chocolate chips or cacao nibs for an ultra healthy version)

 - ½ cup chopped pecans